ppvalluri09/Smartvest/README.md

 # Smartvest
-An application that gives a user insights into a company stocks and helps him/her in making investments
+An application that gives a user insights into a company's stock and help them take decision about their investment